-- Up to 50% of eligible project costs for most projects. - Up to 80% of eligible project costs for projects located in a Government Restricted Municipality (GRM): - AC, Trenton and Paterson. - Up to 60% if located in a Qualified Incentive Trace, Enhanced Area, MRI 50+ Municipality - Up to 60% for new residential construction that receives "4% allocation" Low Income Housing Tax Credits.
+- Up to 50% of eligible project costs for most projects. - Up to 85% of eligible project costs for projects located in a Government Restricted Municipality (GRM): - · AC, Trenton and Paterson. - Up to 80% of eligible project cots for projects located in new GRMs: New Brunswick, Camden, East Orange - Up to 60% if located in a Qualified Incentive Tract, Enhanced Area, MRI 50+ Municipality - Up to 60% for new residential construction that receives "4% allocation" Low Income Housing Tax Credits.